Children and Grieving

 Mama J’s Parenting Posts

-Check this award-winning blog for the author’s insights and experts’ advice about parenting and stepfamily life.
+Check this archive of award-winning blog posts, for the author’s insights and experts’ advice about parenting and stepfamily life.
 Mama J’s is one of Remarriage Work’s Top 10 Remarriage and Stepfamily Blogs, as awarded in 2010.

 Author Ron Deal’s site supports Christian stepfamilies and offers an online newsletter subscription.
 Ron is a pastor with a heart for stepfamily ministry, and has recently partnered with FamilyLife to offer stepfamily-specific marriage education: familylifeblended.com